c3n3/aitpi/README.md

 ## Command Registry:
 A registry of commands that will interact directly with your user program
 ```
+[
     {
-    "type0": {
-        "commandName0": {
+        "type": "normal",
         "input_type": "button",
-            "id": "0"
+        "id": "1",
+        "name": "command0"
     },
-        "commandName1": {
+    {
+        "id": "1",
         "input_type": "button",
-            "id": "1"
-        }
+        "path": "../temp/",
+        "type": "presets",
+        "name": "howdy"
     },
-    "type1": {
-        "commandName2": {
+    {
+        "id": "1",
-            "input_type": "encoder",
+        "input_type": "button",
+        "path": "../temp/",
+        "type": "presets",
+        "name": "test"
+    },
+    {
-            "id": "2"
+        "id": "1",
+        "input_type": "button",
+        "path": "../temp/",
+        "type": "presets",
+        "name": "another.txt"
     }
-    }
-}
+]
 ```
-- The first layer of this json defines what 'type' each command is.
-You can use this to sort your commands in a meaningful way.
-    - NOTE: Currently, you need a single type layer and cannot have more.
-This will be remedied in the future to allow 'foldered' types
-- Each command is listed with a name, and a corrosponding dictionary.
-    - Each command name must be unique regardless of type (this will be remedied once foldered types are implemented)
-    - Each command must have an 'input_type' and 'id' attribute
-        - 'input_type' lets Aitpi know what type of input this can be connected to
-            - Valid input_types: 'encoder', 'button'
+- name: A UNIQUE identifier that is presented.
-        - 'id' is the message id that the command events will be sent over
+- id: The message id sent with each command
-            - Valid ids: Any positive int, negative ints are reserved for Aitpi and could produce bad side effects
+- input_type: The abstract functional representation i.e. (for now) a button or an encoder
+- type: Category for each command.
+Must be defined, but is only used to sort commands usefully
+- path: Only used for foldered commands.
+Tells the file path of the represented file.

 ## Input list
 The list of all 'input units' that your system uses